 Northwest Career & Technical High School is a school of choice on the Clover Park Technical College campus that provides a rigorous educational program combined with career guidance and high-quality career and technical education.
-Students:
+Students can:

-• Earn a high school diploma from Northwest Career & Technical High School.

-- Earn a certificate of initial competencies in their chosen career path. - Are prepared to articulate into postsecondary education and training opportunities. - Can earn a certificate or a degree if they enroll in the Elective High School option.
+- Earn a high school diploma from Northwest Career & Technical High School. - Earn a certificate of initial competencies in their chosen career path. - Are prepared to articulate into postsecondary education and training opportunities. - Can earn a certificate or a degree at Clover Park Technical College.